 Dr. Lunde and his staff help train the next generation of physicians and audiologists.
 He is an Adjunct Clinical Professor in the department of Surgery for the Texas College of Osteopathic Medicine at the University of North Texas Health Science Center and is a preceptor for students during their surgical rotations.

 Dr. Lunde is a Fellow of the American Academy of Facial Plastic and Reconstructive Surgery and was selected to serve as its committee chairman responsible for reviewing Fellowship research projects.
 He is a member of the American Academy of Otolaryngology, Head and Neck Surgery and a member of the American Academy of Otolaryngic Allergy, the AMA, the Texas Medical Association and the Collin-Fannin County Medical Society.
 He is on the Board of Directors for North Texas Ear, Nose and Throat.
 He is on the staff at Baylor Regional Medical Center at Plano, the Medical Center of Plano, Presbyterian Hospital of Plano and Baylor Medical at Frisco.

-Dr. Lunde resides in Frisco, Texas, with his wife of 27 years.
+Dr. Lunde resides in Frisco, Texas, with his wife of 29 years.
 They have two children.
-Their daughter is a 2nd grade school teacher in the metrophex and their son is a recent college graduate and will begin his professional career locally as well.
-In his free time, Dr. lunde enjoys keeping fit and watching sporting events with friends and family.
+Their daughter is a 4th grade school teacher in the metroplex and their son is a recent college graduate and will begin his professional career locally as well.
+In his free time, Dr. Lunde enjoys keeping fit and watching sporting events with friends and family.